pSapien/vscode-react-native-move-styles/README.md

 1. Go to your "settings.json" file. (or use the shortcut `Ctrl+,`)
 2. Make sure you are viewing the json file.
-3. Insert `"react-native-move-styles.insertOrder" = "start"` or `"react-native-move-styles.insertOrder" = "end"`
+3. Add
+ `"react-native-move-styles.insertOrder": "start"`
+ or
+ `"react-native-move-styles.insertOrder": "end"`